 Our membership comprises individuals from a wide range of backgrounds, from students to experts, working across a wide range of disciplines within the sector.

-Our aim is to promote the advancement and application of food science and technology for the benefit, safety and health of the public.
+The Object for which we are established is the general advancement and application of food science and technology for the benefit, safety and health of the public.

 Is to act as the voice of the profession by:

 - Facilitating the development and sharing of knowledge underlying food science and technology and its application;